The IMPACT Award

 Neal J. Schwartz

 Schwartz and Architecture, established by Principal Neal J. Z. Schwartz in 1997, has received wide-ranging recognition including features in the New York Times, Dwell, and Wallpaper* Magazine, as well as numerous national and regional awards for design excellence.
 Mr. Schwartz holds dual master’s degrees in Architecture and Public Policy from the Harvard University’s Graduate School of Design and the Kennedy School of Government respectively.
 In 2015, he initiated and chaired a joint AIASF | SF Planning Working Group to advocate for change to residential design review procedures in San Francisco.
 He is currently the Chair of a newly-established AIASF Public Policy & Advocacy Committee.
 Mr. Schwartz has been actively involved in teaching for 25 years, most recently as an Associate Professor in Architecture Studies at the California College of the Arts (CCA), where he currently coordinates the master’s degree housing studio.
 He graduated Magna Cum Laude, Phi Beta Kappa from Brandeis University, receiving a Bachelor of Arts in European history, and has studied and researched abroad in Vienna, Munich, and Berlin.

-Vallie Brown is a Project Manager of the City and County of San Francisco Office of Economic Workforce and Development/Joint Development, specializing in developing affordable housing for residents of the City of San Francisco.
-She formerly served as legislative aide to Supervisor and former Interim Mayor London Breed.
+Vallie Brown is the San Francisco Supervisor of District Five.
+She formerly was a Project Manager of the City and County of San Francisco Office of Economic Workforce and Development/Joint Development, specializing in developing affordable housing for residents of the City of San Francisco and served as legislative aide to Mayor and former Supervisor London Breed.
 Ms. Brown studied Environmental Studies and Art at the University of California, Los Angeles, and Communication and Media Studies at the University of Utah.

 THE 2018 IMPACT AWARD CHALLENGE: